 “Sicily was an uninhabited paradise of green forests and rivers in 1000 B.C.,” said Dr. Gaetano Cipolla on Friday evening, Feb.
 24th at the Pan-Macedonian Studies Center in Whitestone, New York.
 “Greek navigators explored the island for several hundred years.
 There were few persons and Carthaginians on the island.
 The Greeks began the first massive colonization of the island.
 They were the first to settle and develop a Sicilian civilization.
 While other persons came as conquerors, the Greeks came to stay and gave to Sicily.”
 Dr. Cipolla, a St. John’s University professor at the Languages and Literatures Department, is the foremost Sicilian-American historian in the United States.

-This unique lecture was co-sponsored by the Pan-Macedonian Federation.
+This unique lecture was co-sponsored by the Pan-Macedonian Association of USA.
 Over one hundred persons attended with standing room only.
 Dr. Arthur Flug, Director of the Holocaust Center at Queensborough Community College, was a guest speaker.
 Mrs. Nancy Biska, journalist at LaGuardia Community College, was lecture chairperson and moderator.
 Elias Neofytides of Macedonian Television and Eleni Daniels of Cosmo FM.
 Were among the prominent persons of the Communications field.
 Outstanding leaders of the Greek-American community from Connecticut, New Jersey and New York attended.

 “In 2001, a popular Sicilian song sand about the one eyed Cyclops who lived on Mount Etna and was blinded by Odysseus.
 Brute force was outwitted by superior intelligence.
 Odysseus (Ulysses) was the first of many conquerors who disturbed the idyllic peace of Sicily.
 Six dominations of foreigners were attracted to the beauty of the landscape.
 The Greeks were not outsiders, but an integral part of history.
 Sicily was Greek and an important part of Magna Graecia.”